Tombstone Arizona Once The Meanest Town in the West

-Visit Tombstone Arizona and you'll step back into the rough and tough days of western history.
-In the 1880s, Tombstone was a booming mining town that brought a rush of those looking to strike it rich.
-Gold and silver was the lure that also became a magnet to thieves, card-sharks, murderers, rustlers and an abundance of unsavory bad guys.
-The streets came alive with hundreds of saloons, gambling halls and bawdy houses.
+Step into Tombstone AZ and you'll be stepping back into the rough and toughdays of the wild west.
+In the 1880s, Tombstone was a booming mining town that brought a rush of prospectors and miners looking to strike it rich.
+It also became a magnet to thieves, card-sharks, murderers, rustlers and an abundance of bad guys.

-Today, Tombstone is a tourist destination where about 1500 residents welcome vacationers and visitors into western history.
-Original buildings still exist with old bullet holes still visible from its rough and tough times.
-The aura and environment are still reminiscent of days past where visitors can walk the same paths of the bad boys from the 1880s.
+Today the aura and spirit of the wild west is alive and well in Tombstone as a popular tourist attraction that welcomes tourists into western history.
+Many of the original buildings still stand and some have bullet holes still visible from its rough and tough days.
+It is still reminiscent of days past where visitors can walk the same paths of the bad boys from the 1880s.

-The Boot Hill Graveyard is a must-see where bodies of past villains and law-abiding citizens still lie.
-Be sure to see the staged gunfights and barroom brawls along Allen Street that are enacted on most Sundays during the month.
-Although there is no longer any bawdy entertainment (Tombstone is a family environment), the old Bird Cage Theatre is still open for tours.
+The Boot Hill Graveyard is a popular attraction where bodies of past villains and law-abiding citizens still lie.
+Be sure to see the staged gunfights and barroom brawls along Allen Street that are renacted on most Sundays during the month.
+There is no longer any bawdy entertainment, but the old Bird Cage Theatre is still open for tours.

 The old Tombstone Epitaph offices are now a museum where you can see the printed stories of past times.
-The Silver Nugget Museum also offers a museum insight into its past days of drinking, gambling and brothel entertainment.
-Be sure to take the tour of the “Good Enough Silver Mine” that lies under the streets of Tombstone.
+The Silver Nugget Museum also offers an insight into its past days of 24-hour drinking, gambling and brothel visits.
+Be sure to take the tour of the “Good Enough Silver Mine” that still lies under the streets of Tombstone.

 A restored home, the Rose Tree Inn Museum, reputably boasts the largest rose tree in the world that is over 100 years old and covers an 8,000 square foot arbor.
 The rose tree of Tombstone blooms during April of each year.

 And of course you don’t want to miss the OK Corral and its recreation of the Tombstone early years with film and onstage character animations.
-Experience for yourself where the infamous Gunfight between the Earps and Clantons took place.
+Walk the same paths that led to the infamous gunfight between the Earps and Clantons over 130 years ago.